General University Reference Utility

 Collision Damage Waiver (CDW) coverage is provided by National and Enterprise Car Rental for the full value of the car in the United States.
 Outside of the U.S., deductibles may apply; the renter should purchase whatever coverage is available to reduce the deductible.
 The University will centrally absorb any remaining collision deductible after all buy-downs have been purchased.
 Liability insurance is included in the contract provider's rental price for domestic rentals and as required by the law in all other countries except Canada and Mexico.
 This insures the driver for injury to passengers or others involved in an accident.
 Some countries may also have a liability insurance deductible that must be paid by the University in the case of an accident after all buy-downs have been purchased.
 Some countries offer insurance coverage to waive the deductible and should be purchased when available.
 Workers' compensation covers University employees for injuries sustained while engaged in University work.
 Any accident involving the vehicle MUST be reported to the local police, no matter how minor the accident may be.

 National Car Rental utilizing group contract XZ40034 Enterprise Rent a Car –utilizing group contract XZ40034 Other Reputable Rental Agency Travel outside the United States Collision Damage Waiver for the full value of the car and Supplemental Liability provided as required by the law in the country of rental.
-(Middle East, Africa, Asia, the Pacific Basin, Latin America and the Caribbean only.)
+(Asia, the Pacific Basin, Latin America and the Caribbean only)

 Collision Damage Waiver for the full value of the car and Supplemental Liability provided as required by the law.
-(Europe only)
+(Europe, Middle East and Africa only)

 Collision Damage Waiver and Supplemental liability insurance are not provided.